puutaro/CommandClick/USAGE.md

 ### Setup ubuntu

-'CommandClick' is enable ubuntu as backend with sound.
+'CommandClick' is enable ubuntu as backend.
+It is equipped with Ubuntu without the need for termux or rooting.
+And more, create custom command for bookmarklet development.

 [Procedure]